 - Repeat steps 2 through 4 at least once more and again as needed.

 How to Clean Oil Paint off a Wood Palette

 Oil paints will stain a wood palette if left on it too long.
 It's best to squeeze out only the amount of paint you need during a session, but that's not entirely realistic.

 You can leave your palette paints on the wood, though you should remove any mixed paints after each session.
 If you're worried about matching paint, take notes and leave a swatch on the paper so you can mix it again.

 Tip: Many artists have found that collecting their mixed oils creates some amazing grays.
 You might want to have a dump jar available and try this for yourself.
 It can't hurt.

 - To clean your palette, scrape all of the paint off with your palette knife.

-- In order to remove excess residue, apply a light coat of a solvent and allow this to set for five minutes or so.
+- To remove excess residue, apply a light coat of a solvent and allow this to sit for five minutes or so.

 - Wipe the palette clean with a paper towel.
 Repeat these two steps if needed.